Simón Bolívar: Personal beliefs

 Bolívar's personal beliefs were liberal and republican, and formed by Classical and Enlightenment philosophy; among his favorite authors were Hobbes, Spinoza, the Baron d'Holbach, Hume, Montesquieu, and Rousseau.
-The tutelage of Simón Rodríguez, a student of Rousseau, has also been traditionally seen as foundational for Bolívar's beliefs.
+The tutelage of Simón Rodríguez, a student of Rousseau, has been traditionally seen as foundational for Bolívar's beliefs.
 Also important to Bolívar's intellectual development were his stays in Paris from 1804 to 1806 and in London in 1810.
-Bolívar was an anglophile, and sought British aid in securing Latin American independence.
+Bolívar was an Anglophile, and sought British aid in securing Latin American independence.
 The extent of Bolívar's religiosity is debated; while Bolívar resented the social capital of the Catholic Church and its Royalist leanings during the wars of independence, he sought to co-opt its social capital for the benefit of the republics he established rather than dismember the Church.

 Throughout his political career, Bolívar concerned himself with the construction of liberal democracy in Latin America and the region's place in the Atlantic world.
-What he desired to create in Spanish America by the 1820s was a federation of Latin American republics governed by a strong executive and a constitution modeled on the British constitution.
-Inspired by Montesquieu, Bolívar believed that a government should conform to the needs and character of its region and inhabitants; in the Cartagena Manifesto, Bolívar stated that federalism as practiced in the United States as the "perfect" government but was unworkable in Spanish America because of the effects of Spanish imperialism on Spanish Americans.
+By the 1820s, his goal was to create a federation of Latin American republics in Spanish America, each governed by a strong executive and a constitution modeled on the British constitution.
+Inspired by Montesquieu, Bolívar believed that a government should conform to the needs and character of its region and inhabitants; in the Cartagena Manifesto, Bolívar stated that federalism as practiced in the United States was the "perfect" government but was unworkable in Spanish America because, he believed, Spanish imperialism had left Spanish Americans unprepared for federalism.
 Bolívar sought to prepare Colombia for a more liberal democracy via free, public education.
-Over the 1820s, Bolívar became increasingly disillusioned and authoritarian until, in 1830, he infamously declared, "all who have served the Revolution have plowed the sea."
+Over the 1820s, Bolívar became increasingly disillusioned and authoritarian until, in 1830, he declared to Flores, "all who have served the Revolution have plowed the sea."